edsonayllon/MERN-App-with-EOS-paid-restricted-sections/README.md

 Modular authentication application made to isolate bugs with restricted paid section using EOS, and have one working authentication system to compare other apps implementing this protocol.

-Restricted sections uses MongoDB, Node.js, Express.js, React, and React-Native (MERN), as well as EOS and Scatter Wallet.
+Restricted sections uses MongoDB, Express.js, React, and React-Native, and Node.js (MERN), as well as EOS and Scatter Wallet.

 ![preview](restricted.gif)